-These changes involved a modification to the shoulder pads that were often complained about by parents as being uncomfortable and too tight, so that now they are removable.
+Modifications include changes to the shoulder pads.
+Parents often complained about them being uncomfortable and too tight, so that now they are removable.
 The harness strap has also been lengthened as it was often said to be rather difficult to tighten which was found to be due to it being a little too short originally.

 By making these changes, Chicco demonstrated that it’s the kind of company that listens to parents which gets a great big thumbs-up in my book.